BruceEckel/ClarifyingConcurrency/What are Effects.md

                 print("No result")
 ```

+The return value of `fallible()` is a type union: it can be either a `str` or a `TabError` or a `ValueError` or a `MyError` or `None`.
+The returned object can carry a single value that can be any one of these types.

+`fallible()` simply indexes into the `results` list; if `n` is greater than or equal to `len(results)` it returns `None`.

+Without the type annotation, Python would create the `results` list as holding `object` because it contains more than one type; Python doesn't automatically figure out the type union for you.
+Without the annotation, MyPy complains about `results`.

+In `__main__`, we call `fallible()` for all the elements in `results`---plus one, to demonstrate `None` behavior.
+The pattern match responds accordingly to each possible return type.

+Here we encounter a problem: Compiled languages that support pattern matching (for example Scala, Rust and Kotlin) also enforce exhaustive matching.
+In our case, if we left off the match for `ValueError`, the type checker would tell us that we hadn't accounted for `ValueError`, which is one of the types that the annotation for `fallible()` says it can return.
+An inexhaustive pattern match is an error.

+Unfortunately, the current versions of MyPy and PyRight do not enforce exhaustive matching.
+It's possible for them to do so, but they have not advanced that far yet, which means you don't get the safety provided by exhaustive matching.
+This is unfortunate, but we can hope that these tools, or some new one, will eventually provide this benefit.
+(If you know of a tool that does, please not it in the comments --- wait, does Obsidian have comments?)
 ## Returning a `Result` Object

 What we would really like to use for `Result` is an enumeration, but unfortunately Python's `Enum` is fairly limited: it creates a single immutable object.
 We need to dynamically create a `Result` for each call to `fallible()`, and we can't do that with Python's `Enum` (Rust's enumerations are complete, and allow this).
 So instead, we create a `dataclass` where the values default to `None`, but keep in mind this is a substitute for a full-fledged enumeration feature.